microsoft/MPPC23-Power-Apps/lab2/README.md

 ### ☑️ Task 3: Add the resources created by Power Apps Copilot to a solution

 TODO: Add the resources to the "MPPC23" solution.

-## 🚀 Lab 2B: Connect your own WebAPI to your Power App

-### 📝 Lab 2B - Tasks

-In this lab, you will go though the following tasks:

-- Open a local Web API in Visual Studio
-- Add Connected Service for Power Platform
-- Use the Connected Service for Power Platform to debug the connector
-- Deploy the connector to Power Platform through Visual Studio
-- Add connector to Copilot app created in Lab 02A
-- Edit the Copilot created Power App and add the connector to it
-- Test the app
-- Remove the connector when done with testing
-- Deploy the WebAPI to Azure
-- Deploy the API to API Management
-- Export the API to your Power Platform developer environment via API Management
-- Edit the Copilot-created Power App again and add the connector exported from API Management to it
-- Add the connector exported from API Management to the "MPPC23 - Custom Connector" solution

-### ☑️ Task 1: Open a local Web API in Visual Studio

-### ☑️ Task 2: Add Connected Service for Power Platform

-### ☑️ Task 3: Use the Connected Service for Power Platform to debug the connector

-### ☑️ Task 4: Deploy the connector to Power Platform through Visual Studio

-### ☑️ Task 5: Add connector to Copilot app created in Lab 2A

-### ☑️ Task 6: Edit the Copilot created Power App and add the connector to it

-### ☑️ Task 7: Test the app

-### ☑️ Task 8: Remove the connector when done with testing

-### ☑️ Task 9: Deploy the WebAPI to Azure

-### ☑️ Task 10: Deploy the API to API Management

-### ☑️ Task 11: Export the API to your Power Platform developer environment via API Management

-### ☑️ Task 12: Edit the Copilot-created Power App again and add the connector exported from API Management to it

-### ☑️ Task 13: Add the connector exported from API Management to the "MPPC23 - Custom Connector" solution

 ## Next lab